Azure-Samples/azure-docs-powershell-samples/README.md

 # Sample code used in Microsoft's official Azure PowerShell documentation

-This repository contains Azure PowerShell sample code and snippets featured in Microsoft's official Azure PowerShell documentation.
+All code in this repository is non-production samples used in Microsoft's official Azure PowerShell documentation and is designed to be used by our customers for learning and experimentation purposes.

 ## Contributing